Explore how your team can use Hiver.

 9. Know When to Upsell

 It’s a whole lot easier to sell to an existing customer than it is to a new customer.
-According to the book, Marketing Metrics, the chances of converting an existing customer is 60-70%, however, the chances of converting a new lead into a customer are only 5 to 20%.
+According to research, the chances of converting an existing customer is 60-70%, however, the chances of converting a new lead into a customer are only 5 to 20%.

 These numbers say it all.
 People respond better to brands and companies they are familiar with.